About

 View and purchase one-of-a-kind works from 150 fine artists from all over the US displaying original fine works of art with a fresh and diverse array of 2-D and 3-D mixed media, ceramics, drawing & graphics, fiber, glass, jewelry, painting, sculpture, and computer-generated art.
 Artists compete for awards in each category by our expert judges.

-2024 Folk Art New Addition:
+Heritage & Folk Art Addition:

 Understanding Fine Art vs. Craft: